Presenter/s: Marjorie Wolfe

 Symposium Session: 2020 - 03 An ecological approach to restoration

-Topics covered: beavers, climate change, estuary, fish passage, floodplain, hydraulics, monitoring, risk, sediment transport, and stream
+Topics covered: adaptive management and monitoring, beavers, climate change, estuary, fish passage, floodplain, hydraulics, risk and resilience, sediment transport, and stream

 In a future featuring climate and land-use changes, enduring success in delivering ecosystem resilience relies on restoring the capacity of the river to adapt to the impacts of those changes.
 Yet we continue to design for stability, selecting channel dimensions, gradients and planforms suited to past and current flow and sediment regimes, and making little or no allowance for adjustment and evolution of the fluvial system.
 Further, we make clear the delineations between the river’s channel (or channels), its associated wetlands, and its floodplains, often to fit permitting requirements.
 The unintended consequences of designing for stability and rigidly defining each component of the complex channel-wetland-floodplain system are that the habitats provided by the restoration are only functional within a narrow range of hydrologic, sediment and environmental conditions.